 The faculty has an outstanding reputation for research across all our disciplines, with an enviable publishing record.
 It is the home of a number of respected academic journals including Architectural Science Review and Architectural Theory Review.

 The faculty’s range of disciplines provides the breadth and depth to contextualise your work within the extraordinary complexity of contemporary environments, and the processes that create, analyse and manage them.

 The disciplines are supported by an outstanding range of studios, workshops and laboratories, creating an excellent creative, technical and scientific environment within which you will undertake your work.

 The Faculty has recently launched the Indoor Environmental Quality Lab, one of only two in the Southern Hemisphere, which is a new and important tool in creating high quality and sustainable environments.

 It is important to mention the high standards required to become a part of this faculty – this community.
 Selection into the architecture program is largely from the top 5 per cent of NSW’s school leavers.
 The capability of our students, among whom striving for and achieving academic and professional excellence is the norm, is part of what makes this faculty an exciting learning environment.

-Whether it's life in the faculty’s Hearth, its studios, labs or the myriad of facilities in and around the University and the city of Sydney, there can be few better places in which to have a full and enriching university experience.
+Whether it's life in the faculty’s studios, its labs or the myriad facilities in and around the University and the city of Sydney, there can be few better places in which to have a full and enriching university experience.

 The faculty seeks to inspire you with a lifelong passion for your chosen field that will sustain you throughout your studies and career.
 Enjoy your time here and above all use it well to make the most of the wonderful opportunities that studying at the Faculty of Architecture, Design and Planning provides.